by Gui Jean-Paul Chevalier

 “I’m used to being dark, but it’s also like experiencing it all over again,” he said of being known as a rapper in some of these largely non-minority contemporary art spaces.

 In more Hip Hop centered environments, Perry talks of more of a surprised-intrigue from fellow community members to find out that he is a contemporary painter as well as a performing artist.
 He experiences more of process to understand the heart and mind that creates in this way, the premise stands more on positive curiosity and respect rather than an arbitrary categorizing.
 He sees this as an opportunity and to help inspire the next generation of artist of what it means to be an artist and what all one can do, and to dispel the invisible lines of title and who can attain such, of what.

 As Porter moves forward with merging his concert hall to gallery-ready skills as a multifaceted creative, he plans to host painting classes at his Pioneer Square Studio, detailing some of the skills behind his mesmerizing work, and keep an eye out for his soon-to-come monthly subscription bundles exclusively available at Perrypaints.com.
-For music, Perry Porter is working on the follow up LP to 2018’s “Chanel Surfing” with a plan to release it in the summer.
+For music, Perry Porter has released a follow up LP to 2018’s “Chanel Surfing” — “Bobby Ro$$” came out June 7.